spf13/fileflow/readme.md

 ```

 ## License
-This package is open-source and available under the MIT License.
+This package is open-source and available under the Apache 2.0 License.